sqitchers/sqitch.org/content/docs/_index.md

 type: section
 ---

-The official and comprehensive **man pages** that are included in the Sqitch package itself.
+The official and comprehensive **man pages** included the Sqitch package itself.